nikilpatel94/vibe_coded_apps/paper_miner/README.md

 The frontend application will open in your browser, usually at `http://localhost:3000`.

 ## Usage
-1.  **Upload PDF:** Click the "Choose File" button to select a PDF document.
+1.  **Select Mode:** At the top of the page, choose the analysis mode that matches your document type: "Scientific Paper", "Generic Document", "Legal Document", or "Web Page".
+2.  **Provide Input:**
+    - For **PDF-based modes**, a file upload button will appear.
+Click it to select your PDF.
+    - For **Legal Document** mode, a text area will be available.
+Paste the text you want to analyze.
+    - For **Web Page** mode, an input field will be available.
+Enter the full URL of the page to analyze.
-2.  **Analyze:** Click "Upload and Analyze PDF" to send the document to the backend for AI processing.
+3.  **Analyze:** Click the "Upload and Analyze" button to start the process.
-3.  **View Results:** The extracted metadata and analysis results will be displayed in a clear, stacked card format.
+4.  **View Results:** The extracted information and analysis will be displayed in a clear, stacked card format.
-4.  **Copy Content:** Use the "Copy" button on each analysis section to quickly copy its content.
+5.  **Copy Content:** Use the "Copy" button on each analysis section to quickly copy its content.
-5.  **View History:** Click "Show History" to see a list of all previously analyzed papers.
-Click on any paper in the history to re-load its analysis.
+6.  **View History:** Click "Show History" to see a list of all previously analyzed documents.
+Click on any item in the history to re-load its analysis.

+## Troubleshooting

+### Analysis Errors
+Occasionally, an analysis may fail due to network issues, API timeouts, or other transient problems.
+The application does not have an automatic retry mechanism built in.
+If you encounter an error message during analysis, please simply try the action again by clicking the "Upload and Analyze" button.

 ## Logging
 - **Backend:** Logs are output to the console and saved to `backend.log` in the `backend` directory.